You should read this important document carefully when considering buying financial products.

 How do we manage your instructions to trade your investments?

-Whether you buy a product or not, you will pay us a fee for our advice and services.
+We offer an initial 30-minute meeting at our cost, so this is free of charge to you.
+However, we require at least 24 hours’ notice of any initial meeting cancellation.
+We reserve the right to charge pro rata at our hourly rate of £600 if less than 24 hours’ notice is given.
+Whether you buy a product or not, you will pay a fee for our advice and services.
 If we also receive commission from the product provider when you buy a product, we will pass on the full value of that commission to you in one or more ways.
 For example, we could reduce our fee, or reduce your product charges, or increase your investment amount, or refund the commission to you.

 Our charging structure is flexible, to best suit the work you have asked us to carry out.
 It is not possible to set out the many and various circumstances and services that may attach to different charging structures here, but we will agree that specifically with you in writing before we start work.

-Equity Release and mortgages – a fee agreed in advance, the amount reflecting the complexity of the case.
-This fee will be payable at the outset.
-We will also be paid commission from the chosen provider which is disclosed to you from the outset.
+- Lifetime Mortgages (Equity Release) – from £1,000.
+This fee will be payable at outset.
+We may also be paid commission from the chosen provider which is disclosed to you from the outset.

 Hourly rate

-It is rare for us to charge an hourly rate, but we do so where clients specifically request it, and it is the best value for money option for the client.
+It is rare for us to charge an hourly rate, but we do so where clients specifically request it and it is the best value for money option for them.
 As a result, we are not able to give an example costing.
-However, we can confirm that our rates are as follows
+However, we can confirm that our rates are as follows:

 Ongoing services

-Alternatively, you can choose one of the following options:
+Alternatively, you can choose one of the following:

 Aggregated costs and charges